 Similarly, a student who registers for fall courses at UWLS and then enrolls at another law school for the same semester must drop all UW courses for the fall.
 If the student fails to drop the courses, the campus will hold the student responsible for all of the tuition and fees.

 In general, part-time students must abide by the same requirements as full-time students.
 They must complete the full sequence of First Year courses within two years of matriculation and must complete the 90 credits for the J.D. within six years of matriculation.
 Completing the required first-year courses in two years must be accomplished during the academic years.
-Except for the three-credit courses that qualify as the first year "electives," first-year courses are not offered during inter-session or summer sessions.
+First-year courses are not offered during inter-session or summer sessions.
 In most cases, part-time students must be enrolled at least half-time for two academic years in order to satisfy the two-year rule.

 Part-time students are eligible for clinical programs, internships and externships, law reviews and journals and other special activities on the same basis as full-time students.
 Most of these programs are open to students after they have completed a certain number of credits, rather than a certain number of semesters.

 A part-time student may use the pass/fail option if the student has earned 25 or more law school credits prior to the semester in which the option is being exercised.
 Over the remaining course of the student's law school career, a student may opt to pass/fail no more than two courses.
 See Rule 10.3.

 Students who switch from full-time status (12 credits or more) to part-time should make sure any financial aid arrangement they might have is not tied to a minimum number of credits or full-time status, and should keep in mind that eligibility for certain honors, such as Dean's List and Order of the Coif, require minimum numbers of graded credits.